baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 You can see this via the command `ps -aux | grep X`.
 You need to reboot the RPi and then you will nolong have X Window running.

+# Step X: Running X Window When You Want It

 # Step X: Configure Firewall
 We’re going to use `ufw` (Uncomplicated FireWall) to restrict access to our Raspberry Pi.